rebcabin/tangledown/README.md

 #### CONTENTS OF A TAG

-The contents of a `noweb` tag is (are?) the material between the opening `<noweb ...>` and closing `</noweb>` fenceposts.
+The contents of a `noweb` tag are between the opening `<noweb ...>` and closing `</noweb>` fenceposts.
 Markdown renders code contents with syntax coloring and indentation.
 That's why we want code cells to be CODE cells and not RAW cells.

 The term _contents_ is ordinary jargon from HTML, XML, SGML, etc., and applies to any opening `<foo ...>` and closing `</foo>` pair.